General Questions

 A quality rain jacket is essential.

-You will need a high (above average) level of fitness and excellent balance and stability to comfortably navigate our trails.
+You will need a good level of fitness, balance and stability to comfortably navigate our trails.

 Most days we will be walking on some Grade 4 & 5 tracks (Australian Walking Trade Grading Standard) which means tracks are less defined and are rough and steep in sections.